ani-laliashvili/coffee_machine/README.md

 # coffee_maker

-This script simulates a coffee maker.
+This script simulates a coffee machine.